Text output

 - "<Summarize previous users' concerns and use relevant reasons to convince users not to worry>"

-- "<First comfort the user, and then express that we need to know more about the situation before we can give specific suggestions>" In this "prompt mode": use the "you" or the "system_role" of "#start#" node to refer to the AI robot in the dialogue, and use the "user" or "user_role" of the "#start#" node to refer to the other party (i.e. the user) in the dialogue; use other pronouns that can easily cause confusion with caution
+In this "Prompt Word" expression form: use the "you" or the "system_role" of "#start#" node to refer to the AI robot in the dialogue, and use the "user" or "user_role" of the "#start#" node to refer to the other party (i.e. the user) in the dialogue; use other pronouns that can easily cause confusion with caution

 Replacement of Text Output Content

-- The above 4 situations (2 expression forms): If there is a string like "...{...}..." in the content, the system will replace the "{...}" with the string value of the corresponding InfoItem before outputting it.
+- The above 5 situations (2 expression forms): If there is a string like "...{...}..." in the content, the system will replace the "{...}" with the string value of the corresponding InfoItem before outputting it.

-- The above 4 situations (2 expression forms): For Python ChatTree, if there is "|" in the content, it will be replaced with "/"; Xmind ChatTree will not
+- The above 5 situations (2 expression forms): For Python ChatTree, if there is "|" in the content, it will be replaced with "/"; Xmind ChatTree will not

 Polling Output of Text Content

-The above 4 situations (2 expression forms):
+The above 5 situations (2 expression forms):

 - For Xmind ChatTree, text can be separated into several parts by "|" (each part can be in either of the above 2 expression forms), such as "...|<...>|...".
 Each time the system executes to the relevant node, it will sequentially extract a part of it and output it, so as to achieve the effect of non-repetitive output content during repeated executions.